This website is run by the Department for Education (DfE).

 PDFs and other documents

 The document attachments on this website (PDFs, Excel and Word documents, etc) contain information that is essential for the launch of T Levels.
-As we move out of private beta and make the website open to a wider audience, we plan to either make these accessible or replace them with accessible HTML pages.
+We plan to either make these accessible or replace them with accessible HTML pages where possible.

 Recorded video and webinars

 We do not plan to add captions to video or webinars that were added to the site before 23 September 2020, because the accessibility regulations (opens in a new window or tab) do not require us to fix pre-recorded time-based media published before that date, if they’re not essential to providing our services.